How to Stay Mentally Healthy During Stressful Times

 - Expose yourself to bright sunlight first thing in the morning.
 Natural sunlight supports your natural circadian rhythm, or internal clock that regulates your sleep/wake cycles.
 Research suggests that exposure to daylight can also improve the duration and quality of sleep.

 - Get out of bed at the same time every day.
-Even if you didn’t sleep too well the night before, maintaining a consistent wake-up time and resisting naps over 30 minutes helps your body develop and stick to a natural sleep schedule.
+Even if you didn’t sleep too well the night before, maintaining a consistent wake-up time helps your body develop and stick to a natural sleep schedule.

 2. Maintain your regular routines